Skip to main content

 On Shabbat, it is forbidden to do any kind of creative work as well as activities like driving and using electrical devices.
 On Shabbat day, many Jews will spend the afternoon with family in their homes leisurely eating meals and discussing religion or other topics.
 Jews around the world celebrate this holy day according to their traditions and customs.

-Find the perfect guide to enjoy your foods in Kosher Restaurants during the biggest Jewish holidays which follow the dietary laws of Jewish.
+Find the perfect guide to enjoy your foods in Kosher Restaurants during the biggest jewish holidays which follow the dietary laws of Judaism.

 Shemini Atzeret